jondsgntn/Video-Converter/README.md

 `gem install ruby-progressbar`

-Once dependencies are installed and .mov files are in the correct directory, run:
+Once dependencies are installed and .mov files are in the correct directory, make sure you're in the project's root directory and run:

 `ruby script.rb`